Q: What is Family Fee?

-Q: Why is the SC discontinuing my child’s services?
+Q: Why is the Service Coordinator discontinuing my child’s services?

-A: If a Minimum Payment amount becomes equal to three or more Monthly Level Payment amounts overdue, EI services subject to fees, including Assistive Technology devices, will be discontinued with written prior notice to you.
-Services not subject to fees may continue.
+A: If a Minimum Payment amount becomes equal to three or more Monthly Level Payment amounts overdue, EI services subject to Family Fees, including Assistive Technology devices, will be discontinued with written prior notice to you.
+Services not subject to Family Fees may continue.

 Q: Both EI and my insurance have paid for my child’s services, what do I do?

-A: Contact the EI/CBO at 800-634-8540 to inform them and you will be asked to provide proof of the insurance payment.
+A: Contact the EI Help Desk at 800-634-8540 to inform them and you will be asked to provide proof of the insurance payment.

-Q: How do I update my address with the CBO?
+Q: How do I update my address with the EI-CBO?

-A: Please contact your child’s service coordinator to give her this information.
+A: Please contact your child’s Service Coordinator to give them this information.

 Q: I received a Parent Explanation of Benefit for services not provided to my child.

-A: Please contact the EI/CBO Help Desk to inform them of this issue.
+A: Please contact the EI Help Desk to inform them of this issue.

-Q: I’ve tried to reach my service coordination several times, but no response.
+Q: I’ve tried to reach my Service Coordinator several times, but no response.